lestercorreya/Audio-Editor/README.md

-#This project is deployed on - [Audio-Editor](http://relaxed-roentgen-9bdd44.netlify.app)
+# This App is Deployed on - [Audio-Editor](http://relaxed-roentgen-9bdd44.netlify.app)

-#External Libraries used
+# External Libraries used

 1. Material ui
 2. wavesurfer.js